Patari (service): Apps

 Patari launched apps for iOS and Android in August 2015.
 It is planning to launch a Windows OS Windows Mobile app in the near future.

 Funding

 On 30 December 2016, Patari received a total amount of US$200,000 in seed funding from the investment firm Sarmayacar.

 Weekly singles chart

 Patari Haftanama is a Pakistani top 20 singles chart that is presented every Thursday at Patari.pk.

 Legal issues

 In June 2015, EMI Pakistan requested Patari to remove all its content from the website as it held the licenses for over 60,000 Pakistani artists and controlled almost 70% of the total music of Pakistan.
 Zeeshan Chaudhry, General Manager of EMI Pakistan said: “I am not against Patari.
 I am against any portal or platform that provides illegal music.”
 Patari and EMI have since resolved their differences and signed an agreement that places EMI on the Patari platform.

+In April 2019, Patari co-founder and CEO Khalid Bajwa was accused of sexual harassment by several woman working at Patari leading to his resignation.